Nahal-K-A/Python/README.md

 # Python
-On the way to Python mastery
+On the way to Python mastery...
+These are some codes and mini projects I have done to learn and also brush up Python language